“I told my dentist my teeth are going yellow. He told me to wear a brown tie.”

 You would think everyone would be happy to step into a store and see white strips lining shelves, but no; there is still an appreciable percentage of wary people out there who question just how safe white strips really are.
 Let’s find out if their fears are unwarranted or not, shall we?

 Are White Strips Really Safe?

 The simple and short answer is yes.
-White strips are completely safe, but only if you follow the guidelines on how to use them.
+White strips are completely safe, but only if you follow the guidelines on how to use them and if they have the FDA/ADA & CE label.
 And make sure you buy original white strips, because many of the types out there are cheap copies that do more harm than good.

 Any other adverse effect from using white strips comes from improper handling or usage, nothing else-we’ll get into that a little bit later on.
 If you won’t take our word on the safety and efficacy of white strips, perhaps a few words from a doctor might convince you.

 In 2009, Dr. Papas, together with her colleagues from Tufts University, Boston, conducted a study to see if white strips truly do what they were intended to do.
 The study had volunteers applying white strips twice a day for 30 minutes each.
 And the results?
 Hear it from the good doctor herself.